tomis9/cookbook/content/post/git.md

 * git checkout

 If you know all of them, you can update your LinkedIn profile with "knowledge of git".
-If not - I recommend youtube tutorials, like this one:
+If not, I recommend youtube tutorials, like this one:

 <iframe width="853" height="480" src="https://www.youtube.com/embed/HVsySz-h9r4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>